 - What significance does the scholarship have for your academic and professional career?

-- Do I have to apply in German?
+6. Do I have to apply in German?

-- What language certificates do I need when I apply for a scholarship?
+7. What language certificates do I need when I apply for a scholarship?

-- Do my certificates and transcripts (lists of grades) have to be certified for my application?
+9. Do my certificates and transcripts (lists of grades) have to be certified for my application?

 DAAD employees have no right to vote in the scholarship election procedure.

-- According to which criteria does the selection committee make its decision?
+2. According to which criteria does the selection committee make its decision?

-Important selection criteria are
+The key selection criteria are

-- description of proposal and reasoning
+- the description and justification of the proposal

-- academic achievements
+- academic achievements.

 Additional documents that prove academic suitability or provide information about extracurricular activities will also be considered in the assessment.

 The scholarship payment depends on the applicant's academic qualifications.
-It is usually €650 for students, €750 for postgrads and around €1,000 for doctoral candidates and postdocs.
-Payments for university teachers are usually €2,000 for assistant teachers, assistant professors and lecturers, €2,150 for professors (as of May 2014).
-You can find an overview of other possible benefits in each Call for Applications.
+It is usually €650.00 (from February 2018: €750.00) for undergraduate students, €750.00 (from September 2018: €850.00) for graduate scholarship holders and €1,000.00 (from September 2018: €1,200.00) for doctoral candidates and postdoc scholarship holders).
+The payments for university teachers are typically: €2,000.00 for assistants, assistant professors and lecturers, €2,150.00 for professors (as of August 2015).
+You can find an overview of other possible benefits in each programme’s call for applications.

-- Who pays for outward and return travel expenses?
+2. Who pays for outward and return travel expenses?

 Unless travel expenses are covered by another source of funding, the DAAD pays a contribution towards the scholarship holder's travel expenses.

-- Can I bring my family with me?
+3. Can I bring my family with me?

-- Do I have to take out health insurance in Germany?
+4. Do I have to take out health insurance in Germany?

-Scholarship holders and accompanying family members must be covered by health insurance throughout their stay in German from their first day in the country.
+Scholarship holders and accompanying family members must be covered by health insurance throughout their stay in Germany from their first day in the country.
 Health insurance coverage in Germany is regulated differently depending on country of origin.
 You will be informed about the conditions of health insurance and the services provided by the DAAD when you receive the Scholarship Award Letter.

-Scholarship holders wishing to work part-time during their scholarship, in other words pursue gainful employment, always require the approval of the DAAD.
-The host must also approve the part-time job.
-The DAAD is responsible for making sure that the part-time job does not endanger fulfilment of the scholarship purpose, as described in the introduction of the Call for Applications.
-Casual earnings which exceed the so-called "Income limit for part-time workers” (currently €450 a month) are credited against the monthly scholarship payments.
+Scholarship holders wishing to do additional work during their scholarship, i.e. pursue gainful employment, always require the approval of the DAAD.
+The host must also approve the additional work.
+The DAAD is responsible for making sure that the additional work does not endanger fulfilment of the scholarship purpose, as described in the introduction of the call for applications.
+Casual earnings that exceed the “Income limit for part-time workers” (currently €450.00 a month) are credited against the monthly scholarship payments.